 Be an encouragement today to one of your fellow youth group members.
-Pick someone who you know is seeking to live that honors God.
-Send that person a text prayer or give him/her a call and pray together.
+Pick someone who you know is seeking to live in a way that honors God.
+Send that person a text prayer, or give him/her a call and pray together.

 Will